metric-im/media-mixin/README.md

 system console wants icons sized to 50x50.

-Facebook, Outbrain and Icon are all considered labelled variants of the original rendered to the default spec established in the application manifest.
+Facebook, Outbrain and Icon are all considered labelled variants of the original rendered to the default spec established in the components/MediaPresets.mjs.
 When asked for the "facebook" variant you get the original auto-cropped and sized to fit 960x600.
+Override MediaPresets.mjs to extend or alter the standard presets.

 Note that once a network is referred an image url (as done when a campaign is created), they make a copy and never return the source provided.